The Studio delivers a variety of projects that provide creative light services to a diverse and high profile list of clients and institutions.

 ‘Future of Light’.

-Horton Water Spheroid - Proposed lighting concept for the River of Light:
+Horton Water Spheroid - Lighting concept for the River of Light:

 Points of View in Alberta, Canada 2013.